Excellent first half of the show, Exposing the Super Delegates. How many Democratic voters realize how their party is structured?

 But that wasn’t the question asked at the beginning of this thread.
 The question was about ID in relation to Dan’s assertion that we could let the religious have segments of the US as their own playgrounds so that they would leave the rest of us alone.

 And in that framework the answer is NO to intelligent design.

 A market solution is the only counter to Dan’s original conundrum.
 And it only occurred to me today, even though I’ve frequented http://www.schoolandstate.org for a few years now.

 Separating school and state is the only workable solution short of standing on the establishment clause and allowing the states to secede, because schooling is the major point of contention between the religious and the secular.

-March 4, 2019.
-So much crazy here.
-I wish I had access to the original audio for the Common Sense episode this was about.
-Sortition was a thing I was into.
-I remember that.
-Sortition is itself not a problem so long as the incapable are barred from serving.
-This measure should also be taken on the subject of election.
-President Trump proves this.
+This kind of measure should also be utilized on candidates for election; Donald Trump proves this.
 Election itself is not a problem so long as everyone within the country is mobilized to vote and required to vote.
 This removes the popularity contest that is the problem with the current system.
 Everyone voting means that popularity of the candidates is irrelevant.
-Issues will rule the day again.
-But sortition works in a pinch, too.
+Issues will rule the day again, but sortition works in a pinch, too.

 The Super Delegates were almost the deciding factor in the race between Bernie Sanders and Hillary Clinton in 2016.
 By that point in time I was already going to vote Clinton anyway, my disgust with Bill Clinton be damned.
 Donald Trump was the real threat, and he proved it by appointing enough justices to make the court overturn Roe, gut the establishment clause and make it nearly impossible to keep lunatics from owning guns.
 God-abama could be a thing soon, although I would tend to think of it as Gilead.
 Check back with me later to see if I survive past 2022, would you?